Paradigms of Historical Criticism in Rhetoric

 David Zarefsky, “Four Senses of Rhetorical History”

 - The history of rhetoric: This is the sense that examines “the development of rhetoric in the context of the eras and societies in which it evolved” (26).
 In other words, this is the broad study of rhetoric as a concept or discipline.
+Examples could be tracing the emergence and development of the term kairos or George Kennedy’s studies of Greek and Roman rhetoric.
+This is the sense that examines “the development of rhetoric in the context of the eras and societies in which it evolved” (26).
+In other words, this is the broad study of rhetoric as a concept or discipline.
 Examples could be tracing the development of the term kairos or George Kennedy’s studies of Greek and Roman rhetoric.

 Whichever of the four senses rhetoricians labor under, Zarefsky stresses the importance of addressing the “so what?” question, and being explicit about how and why the study matters.

 Debra Hawhee and Christa J. Olson set their argument against the backdrop of a tension in rhetorical studies between sweeping pan-historiography and the more “restrictive, specialized” histories toward which the discipline of rhetoric is trending.
 Through a discussion of their own historiographic work (Hawhee’s work with animals and Olson’s with Ecuadorian indigeneities), they advocate for a middle path between pan-historiography and specified, focused history work, favoring a method of “by turns zooming and hovering, simultaneously posing big-picture questions and fine-grained ones” (91).